wpfoodmanager/wp-food-manager/readme.txt

 === WP Food Manager ===

-Contributors: wpeventmanager,ashokdudhat,hiteshmakvana
+Contributors: wpeventmanager,ashokdudhat,hiteshmakvana,kushang78
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=55FRYATTFLA5N
-Tags: food,menu,delivery food,order online,restaurant menu, restaurant order, online food, cafe Requires at least: 4.1
+Tags: food, food manager, menu, delivery food, order online, restaurant menu, restaurant order, online food, cafe Requires at least: 4.1
-Tested up to: 5.4
+Tested up to: 6.0
 Stable tag: 1.0.1
-Requires PHP: 5.4
+Requires PHP: 5.6
-License: GNU General Public License v3.0
+License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

 WP Food Manager is fully responsive and mobile friendly food menu display plugin for restaurant, cafes, bars, coffee house, fast food.
 It is a standalone WordPress plugin which allows you to easily create food item with name, description, Excerpt (used as short description), image and price.

-= Be a contributor =
+== 👉🏻 Be a contributor ==

 If you want to contribute, go to our [WP Food Manager GitHub Repository](https://github.com/wpfoodmanager/wp-food-manager) and see where you can help.